card gamer logo

 With Neo Upper Energy flying the flag as the very first Ace Spec Energy card, it was only a matter of time before the selection widened, and here we have another with Legacy Energy.
 Given that the one per deck restriction on Ace Spec cards means that you won’t consistently draw them in every game, you can’t rely on an Ace Spec Energy card to come up, but both Legacy Energy and Neo Upper Energy are great options for any deck, given their versatility.

 Just like Neo Upper Energy, Legacy Energy can provide 1 of any type of Energy at a time.
-If the Pokemon it’s attached to is Knocked Out, the opposing player take 1 fewer Prize Card; this means that, if it’s attached to a standard Pokemon, rather than an ex or other special Pokemon type, the opponent could be expending effort and HP on getting rid of a Pokemon that will net them no Prize Cards at all!
+If the Pokémon it’s attached to is Knocked Out, the opposing player take 1 fewer Prize Card; this means that, if it’s attached to a standard Pokémon, rather than an ex or other special Pokémon type, the opponent could be expending effort and HP on getting rid of a Pokémon that will net them no Prize Cards at all!

-Even a Knocked Out ex Pokemon will only grant 1 Prize Card instead of 2; sometimes, that’s enough to slow down an opponent and get the upper hand.
+Even a Knocked Out ex Pokémon will only grant 1 Prize Card instead of 2; sometimes, that’s enough to slow down an opponent and get the upper hand.

 Pokemon Scarlet & Violet: Shrouded Fable (August 2024)